-- (a) Signs that interfere with, obstruct the view of or are similar in appearance to any legally authorized traffic sign, signal or device because of its position, shape, use of words or color; - (b) Signs that constitute a hazard to safety or health due to inadequate or inappropriate design, construction, repair or maintenance, as determined by the Chief Building Official; - (c) Any sign that copies or imitates signs that are installed by the City or any other governmental agencies or falsely purports to have been authorized by the City or other governmental agency; - (d) Signs that are accessory to an abandoned use of property.
-A use shall be determined to be abandoned if it has voluntarily ceased operations for a period of six consecutive months unless the use is determined to be seasonal in nature; - (e) Signs that are placed on trees, utility poles, benches, trash receptacles or any other unapproved supporting structure, or otherwise placed in the public right-of-way except as provided for in Section 1286.08(g); - (f) Off-premise signs, including billboards; - (g) Pole signs; - (h) Signs mounted on or above the roofline of any building; - (i) Signs that employ any parts or elements which revolve, rotate, whirl, spin, use moving or flashing lights or otherwise make use of motion to attract attention.
-This shall not include changeable copy signs as allowed in this chapter; - (j) Pennants, streamers, windblown devices and signs that flutter with the exception of flags and feather signs as permitted in this chapter; - (k) Signs which are not securely affixed in a permanent manner to an approved supporting structure unless specifically permitted as a temporary sign; - (l) Vehicle signs: - (1) Vehicle signs viewed from a public road for the primary purpose of advertising.
-A vehicle sign shall be considered to be used for the primary purpose of advertising if the vehicle or trailer has signage attached to it and either fails to display current license plates and registration or is inoperable.
+- (a) Signs that interfere with, obstruct the view of or are similar in appearance to any legally authorized traffic sign, signal or device because of its position, shape or color; - (b) Signs that constitute a hazard to safety or health due to inadequate or inappropriate design, construction, repair or maintenance, as determined by the Chief Building Official; - (c) Any sign that copies or imitates signs that are installed by the City or any other governmental agencies or falsely purports to have been authorized by the City or other governmental agency; - (d) Signs that are accessory to an abandoned use of property.
+A use shall be determined to be abandoned if it has voluntarily ceased operations for a period of six (6) consecutive months unless the use is determined to be seasonal in nature; - (e) Signs that are placed on trees, utility poles, benches, trash receptacles or any other unapproved supporting structure, or otherwise placed in the public right-of-way except as provided for in Section 1286.08(f); - (f) Off-premise signs, including billboards; - (g) Pole signs; - (h) Signs mounted on or above the roofline of any building; - (i) Signs that employ any parts or elements which revolve, rotate, whirl, spin, use moving or flashing lights or otherwise make use of motion to attract attention; - (j) Pennants, streamers, windblown devices and signs that flutter with the exception of flags and feather signs as permitted in this chapter; - (k) Signs which are not securely affixed in a permanent manner to an approved supporting structure unless specifically permitted as a temporary sign;

-- (2) Vehicles or trailers shall not be parked continuously in one location to be used primarily as additional signage.
-These regulations do not apply to fleet and delivery vehicles that are actively used as part of a local business establishment, or vehicles that are painted or otherwise covered with signage that are used by persons as a personal means of transportation or are actively used as part of a local business establishment; and - (l) Any sign not specifically allowed or addressed by this chapter shall be prohibited.
+(l) Vehicle signs viewable from a public road if the vehicle or trailer has signage attached to it and either fails to display current license plates and registration or is inoperable.
+Furthermore, vehicles or trailers shall not be parked continuously in one location to be used primarily as additional signage.
+These regulations do not apply to fleet and delivery vehicles that are actively used as part of a local business establishment, or vehicles that are painted or otherwise covered with signage that are used by persons as a personal means of transportation or are actively used as part of a local business establishment; and

+(m) Any sign not specifically allowed or addressed by this chapter shall be prohibited.

-1286.06 SIGN PERMIT REQUIREMENT AND EXEMPTIONS.
+1286.06 SIGN PERMIT REQUIREMENT AND EXEMPTIONS